Home

 2 Conductor

-Dominique-René de Lerma, Professor of Music at Lawrence University in Appleton, Wisconsin, has generously made his research entry on Julius Penson Williams available to this Website.
+Dominique-René de Lerma, Professor of Music at Lawrence University in Appleton, Wisconsin, has generously made his research entry on Julius Penson Williams available to this website.
 Here is an excerpt on the conducting career of Williams:

 His conducting debut was in Carnegie Hall, at the 1989 initial concert of the Symphony Saint Paulia.
 He has served as assistant conductor under Lukas Foss of the Brooklyn Philharmonic and American Symphony Orchestra.
 Artistic director of Spain’s Costa del Sol Festival.
 Conductor and composer of Connecticut Arts Awards on PBS and the Nutmeg Ballet Company.
 Artistic Director of the New York State Summer School of the Arts choral section and President at the University of Vermont.
 Guest at the